Kate Winslet Doesn't Know "What The F*ck" She Was Doing Working With Woody Allen

 Kate Winslet finally — finally — admitted that she regrets working with directors Woody Allen and Roman Polanski over the course of her storied career.

-In an interview with Vanity Fair, the actress reflected on her decision to work with the directors despite the very well-publicized allegations of sexual assault against them.
+In an interview with Vanity Fair, the actress reflected on her decision to work with the directors despite the very well-publicised allegations of sexual assault against them.

 "It’s like, what the fuck was I doing working with Woody Allen and Roman Polanski?" she said.
 "It’s unbelievable to me now how those men were held in such high regard, so widely in the film industry and for as long as they were.
 It’s fucking disgraceful.
 And I have to take responsibility for the fact that I worked with them both.
 I can’t turn back the clock.
 I’m grappling with those regrets but what do we have if we aren’t able to just be fucking truthful about all of it?"